vespa-engine/documentation/en/performance/practical-search-performance-guide.md

-Since we use `type=any` the above query retrieves a lot more documents than `matchPhase.maxHits` so early termination is triggered, which will then cause the search core to match and rank tracks with the higest popularity.
+Since we use `type=any` the above query retrieves a lot more documents than `matchPhase.maxHits` so early termination is triggered, which will then cause the search core to match and rank tracks with the highest popularity.

 Early termination using match-phase limits is a very powerful feature that can keep latency and cost in check for many large scale serving use cases